SHA-1 Hash Generator & Verifier

-How to Use the SHA-1 Hash Generator and Verifier?
+How to Use the SHA-1 Hash Generator & Verifier

 - Enter your text in the input area or upload a file.